 As a young man, Maharishi Mahesh Yogi pursued studies in the sciences, completing his Master’s in physics at the University of Allahabad, India.

-Shortly after his studies, he dedicated himself to serving the revered sage Swami Brahmananda Saraswati, who was the head spiritual teacher of North India during India’s independence and was referred to as ‘Guru Dev’ – teacher of supreme knowledge.
+Shortly after his studies, he dedicated himself to serving the revered sage Brahmananda Saraswati, who was the head spiritual teacher of North India during India’s independence and was referred to as ‘Guru Dev’ – teacher of supreme knowledge.
 For many years, Maharishi devoted himself to serving and learning everything he could from Guru Dev.
-It was from him that Maharishi learned Transcendental Meditation, and discovered the enormous potential of this profound, effortless way to develop consciousness.
+It was from him that Maharishi gained the profound wisdom that guided his later founding of Transcendental Meditation.

 After years devoted to his spiritual development, Maharishi became moved to intervene in the conflicts and negative trends that threatened to destroy humankind.
 And so in the 1950s, Maharishi left the Himalayas to bring the knowledge of transcendence to the world.
 He knew that if people could only access this knowledge – and experience transcendence for themselves – everyone could at last enjoy a peaceful and prosperous world.